Balmain, New South Wales: Demographics

-According to the 2016 census of population, there were 10,453 residents in Balmain.
-61.9% of people were born in Australia.
-The next most common countries of birth were England 9.1%, New Zealand 3.3%, Ireland 1.5% and United States of America 1.5%.
-79.6% of people only spoke English at home.
-Other languages spoken at home included Italian at 1.3%.
-The most common responses for religion in Balmain (State Suburbs) were No Religion 41.2%, Catholic 22.3%, Not stated 12.5%, Anglican 11.4% and Presbyterian and Reformed 2.1%.
+In 2021, 64.8% of people were born in Australia.
+The next most common countries of birth were England 9.1%, New Zealand 2.8%, United States 1.7%, Ireland 1.3% and China 1.2%.
+83.4% of people only spoke English at home.
+Other languages spoken at home included Mandarin 1.5% and Italian at 1.2%.
+The most common responses for religion in Balmain were no religion 51.9%, Catholic 20.7%, Anglican 9.9%, not stated 5.3% and Eastern Orthodox 2.2%.
+37.6% of dwellings were flats, units or apartments, 39.9% were semi-detached terraced houses or townhouses and 21.8% were separate houses.

 Commercial area

 Darling Street, Balmain's main thoroughfare, features boutique shops, quality restaurants and cafes alongside old drinking establishments.
 Landmarks on this street include the Post Office and Court House, alongside Balmain Town Hall, the historic Westpac Bank, Balmain Fire Station and Balmain Working Men's Institute.
 Other commercial developments are scattered throughout the suburb.
 The headquarters of the NSW Water Police moved to Cameron Cove in Balmain in late 2007.